berlinplan/berlinplan.github.io/readme.md

 > Oversociety must decide how to proceed against this behavior as it causes harm to all.

-More Advantages of app :
-1 . solve psychopaths Problem 2.
-More flexible as  confessions in Religions

 > <sub> Society 1: 60% -> Islamic values include wearing hijab, avoiding alcohol, abstaining from premarital sex, and not engaging in open relationships. </sub>

 > <sub> Society 2: 70% -> xxx values-> Drinking alcohol and engaging in premarital sex are permissible, but open relationships are not allowed. </sub>